 Which states have STC programs?

 There are currently 26 states operating their own, federally approved versions of STC programs.
 However, with the extra funding available, more states may join in.
 For now, here are the states that offer STC programs:

 - New Hampshire

 - New Jersey

 - New York

 - Rhode Island

-How do STC programs work?
+How do Short-Time Compensation programs work?

 First, you need to apply for a shared-work program through your state’s Unemployment Insurance agency.
 In order to do so, you must draw up a plan that generally must include: